Grant Opportunities for Green Schools

 Outdoor Learning Symposium Scholarship

-Keep Athens-Clarke County Beautiful (KACCB) funds two (2) $100.00 scholarships for the Outdoor Classroom Symposium yearly.
+Keep Athens-Clarke County Beautiful (KACCB) funds four (4) $100.00 scholarships for the Outdoor Classroom Symposium yearly.
 Current ACC Green Schools receive first priority.
 The Outdoor Classroom Symposium offers educators from around the state creative ways to connect to the outdoors.
 The Symposium is organized by the Council On Outdoor Learning (COOL), a coalition of organizations and individuals who share an interest in the design, development, maintenance, use and longevity of outdoor classrooms.
 Its mission is to serve teachers, parents, administrators, and community volunteers as a resource link, providing up-to-date training and literature.
 Symposium registration and session information can be found at www.eealliance.org.
+Apply online by October 10, 2017.

 KACCB Green School Grant